John Bartram: Early life

-Bartram was born into a prominent Quaker political and farming family in Marple near Darby, Pennsylvania, on June 3, 1699.
+Bartram was born into a prominent Quaker political and farming family in Darby, Pennsylvania, on June 3, 1699.
 His parents were William Bartram and his first wife Elizabeth (née Hunt).
 His mother Elizabeth died in 1701.
 John Bartram and his brother James were left to be raised with their maternal grandfather James Hunt of Kingsessing.
 William Bartram, his father, was killed and his stepmother and half-siblings were captured during the Tuscarora War in 1711.
 Elizabeth (née Smith), John's stepmother, brought his half-siblings to Pennsylvania after the family was ransomed by relatives from Philadelphia.
 John remained in Pennsylvania, while one of his brothers, also named William, later went to North Carolina to take care of the estate of their father.

 Bartram later wrote "all my younger years being subject to grip, grievous coughs, heartburn, acrimonious looseness, dizziness, and rheumatism."
 He was afflicted with a "slavish fear of lightning" that carried with him to adulthood.
 Bartram considered himself to be a plain farmer, with no formal education beyond the local school.
 He had a lifelong interest in medicine and medicinal plants, and read widely.
 He started his botanical career by devoting a small area of his farm to growing plants he found interesting.
 Later, he made contact with European botanists and gardeners interested in North American plants, and developed his hobby into a thriving business.